-As a report creator, you can add filters to your dashboard so that dashboard consumers can restrict the data displayed.
-In Holistics, you can set filters at two different levels: dashboard-level, and widget-level.
+As a report creator, adding filters to your dashboard enables users to control the displayed data according to their preferences.
+Filters can be set at two different levels: dashboard-level, and widget-level.

-This article explains how to work with dashboard filters.
+This article explains how to work with dashboard filter.

-A dashboard filter will let the viewers restrict the dashboard’s results to only the data the viewer is interested in.
-When interacting with a dashboard filter (selecting operators, filter values...), an appropriate WHERE condition will be applied to the widgets that use the filter.
+A dashboard filter allows viewers to limit results to specific data of interest.
+When interacting with the dashboard filter (selecting operators, filter values...), a relevant WHERE condition applies to widgets using it.

 Dashboard filters can apply to all widgets on a dashboard, or to a few widgets based on your settings.
 Any field in your dataset can become a filter.

 Dashboard filters can be applied universally or selectively to widgets based on settings, and any dataset field can serve as a filter.

 Behind the Scene

 - This example creates a Country filter, linking it to the fields GMV and Registered User in 2 reports.